burchill/catchr/README.md

 Use in `future`
 ---------------

 `catchr` can be incredibly useful when trying to diagnose code run in parallel or on remote machines, like it is with `future`.
-Although `future` has come a long way in terms of how easy it is to debug (because [Henrik Bengtsson](https://github.com/HenrikBengtsson) is both a saint and a genius), capturing and returning every condition that was raised is much easier with `catchr`.
+Although `future` has come a long way in terms of how easy it is to debug (because [Henrik Bengtsson](https://github.com/HenrikBengtsson) is both a saint and a genius), but capturing and returning every condition that was raised is much easier with `catchr`.

 ``` r
 library(future)